What Is a Monokini Swimsuit?

 A favorite around our office, it's part bikini & part one-piece!
 This gorgeous suit features a flattering bikini-style wrap top design with thick straps to support a full bust.

 It also has a built-in absorbent liner for confident period protection – about the same as 3 tampons.
+Check out more of our period swimwear for additional styles.

 How it Fits: